A Kardashian handing a can of Pepsi to a battalion of police officers, which somehow diffuses racial tensions.

 Budweiser today giving out rainbow beer glasses during Pride Week.

-Big, monolithic brands lack such purpose that their ham-fisted attempts to stand for a mission creates more backlash.
+Big, monolithic brands lack such purpose that their ham-fisted attempts to stand for a mission create more backlash.

 You can see it– a bunch of marketers in a glass-walled conference room, listening to a pitch from their ad agency.